What Are Returnships? (The Pros and Cons)

 1. It is a great opportunity to update your skills and add new ones.

-One of great factors that distinguishes returnships from regular internships is the fact that many returnships presume that candidates already have most of the skills necessary for a full time position.
+One of the great factors that distinguish returnships from regular internships is the fact that many returnships presume that candidates already have most of the skills necessary for a full-time position.
 Therefore, returnships often focus on updating skills that the candidate has not used or advising the candidate on how technology may have changed the nature of the job.
 Even if the returnship does not end up in an official job offer; the skill update will be invaluable for future job applications.

 2. You can expand your career network and contacts.